Daisuke ARAI – Wheelchair Tennis

 As a BNP Paribas employee, I also participate in employee events and townhall meetings, where company strategies are shared.
 At the company’s “Year End Party,” I had a lot of fun with other employees such as in the securities code quiz.
 In fact, I am gaining new awareness and learning from such events and interactions with employees, which can be utilized when I play sports.
 Looking back, I feel that various encounters I have had have helped me grow even more as a person.

 I am never satisfied with my skills.
 I often practice with Shingo Kunieda, a legend on the world stage.
 I embolden myself by thinking, “If I can beat him, I can beat anyone,” but he is not an opponent who is easy to overcome.
 I constantly take on challenges through trial and error, and it gives me great confidence when I find that this works against my opponent.
 My strength is my backhand shot.
 I want to further develop this strength and aim for the next level.
-One of my goals now is to win at the Paralympic Games.

 I want to continue taking on challenges forever and realise my dreams